DavidFH1999/mad-exercise-01-template/readme.md

 ### Describe how Kotlin handles null safety.
 What are nullable types and non-null types in Kotlin?
 (0,5 points)

 <span style="color:blue">Provide your answer here! </span>
-> Note: you can also use code snippets to illustrate your answer.
-These code snippets shows Kotlin's null safety mechanisms, including the use of non-null and nullable types, and how to safely access and manipulate nullable types using the safe call operator, Elvis operator, non-null assertion operator, and safe casts.
+>These code snippets shows Kotlin's null safety mechanisms, including the use of non-null and nullable types, and how to safely access and manipulate nullable types using the safe call operator, Elvis operator, non-null assertion operator, and safe casts.

 ```kotlin
 // 1.
 Non-null Types